ChronosPK/Local-WiFi-passwords/README.md

 # Extract all Wi-Fi passwords from local computer (Windows + Linux)
 ```
-Automate the process of Wi-Fi password extraction with nice display.
+Automate the process of Wi-Fi password extraction with a nice display.
 ```
 <br>